codemagic-ci-cd/codemagic-docs/content/yaml/building_a_native_app_with_flutter_module.md

 ---
 title: Building a native app with a Flutter module
 description: Building a native iOS or Android app with a Flutter module
-weight: 5
+weight: 6
 ---

 ## Add-to-app

-It’s sometimes not practical to rewrite your entire application in Flutter all at once.
-For those situations, Flutter can be integrated into your existing application piecemeal, as a library or module.
-That module can then be imported into your Android or iOS (currently supported platforms) app to render a part of your app’s UI in Flutter.
-Or, just to run shared Dart logic.
-Please refer to [the guidlines](https://flutter.dev/docs/development/add-to-app) for more information.
+Flutter can be integrated into your existing application as a library to render a part of your app’s UI in Flutter.
+To add a Flutter module to an existing app, please refer to [the official Flutter documentation](https://flutter.dev/docs/development/add-to-app).

-The templates were inspired with add-to-app [flutter samples](https://github.com/flutter/samples/tree/master/add_to_app).
-It implies that Flutter module directory (reffered in templates as `my_flutter_module`) is on the same level as the host app directory (reffered as `my_host_app`).
+The examples below show how to build apps containing Flutter modules using `codemagic.yaml`.
+The examples provided here are inspired by [Flutter add-to-app samples](https://github.com/flutter/samples/tree/master/add_to_app) where the Flutter module directory (reffered to as `my_flutter_module` in templates) is on the same level as the host app directory (reffered to as `my_host_app`).

-#### Using Flutter module (with dependencies) as a library
+### Using a Flutter module (with dependencies) as a library

-Using Flutter module as a library means that it will be built from the source each time the host app builds.
+Using a Flutter module as a library means that it will be built from the source each time the host app builds.

-* Android:
+* In an Android app:

 ```yaml
 scripts: